 Freezing Ramps Oil

 Another way to preserve ramps is to make ramps oil and then freeze that.
-To do so, first blanch the leaves as above.
-Then puree the ramps, leaves and bulbs, in a blender or food processor with enough extra-virgin olive to make a paste or sauce.
+To do so, first, blanch the leaves as above.
+Then puree the ramps, leaves, and bulbs, in a blender or food processor with enough extra-virgin olive oil to make a paste or sauce.

 Fill ice cube trays with the ramps oil.
 Freeze, then pop out the cubes and transfer them to freezer containers (or freezer bags).
 Each cube will be approximately 1 tablespoon of ramps oil.